New Instagram Feature Alert! Now you can be authentic on IG anytime randomly.

 Is it Meta’s other attempt at cloning?

 Given how Meta and other social media giants have responded to other popular apps over the years, we can assume that Instagram will eventually release a response to BeReal if it continues to be popular.
+Also there is a perception it is very important to buy Instagram followers to get famous instantly on this platform.
 Moreover, when Snapchat’s stories feature became popular, IG launched a Stories feature of its own.
 In fact, IG Reels is obviously a response to the popularity of TikTok.

 To date, Meta is far from being the only tech giant to launch a clone or two.
 YouTube Shorts is another transparent attempt to cash in on the popularity of vertically shot short-form videos, and Twitter was quick to roll out Spaces in response to the popularity of Clubhouse.